 - Slice and store.
 When frozen completely, remove from the tin and slice straight away and store in an air tight container and keep in the freezer.

 - To ensure that the chocolate layer does not crack when you slice it, I recommend using hot knife, which I run under hot tap water and then lightly dry with a tea towel.

 - I also recommend keeping it stored in the freezer and allow it thaw for a few minutes before serving.
-The brownie base will soften first.

 - The cook time does not include the time it takes for this dessert to set in the freezer

 - Thermomix Instructions are included in the main post